 Shrink film is considered a popular choice for fast, inexpensive window winterizing.
 Using double-sided tape and plastic sheeting, you can shrink the film over the window using a heat gun that provides a firm seal across the interior of your windows.
 A drawback with shrink film is that you will not be able to use your windows while the film is on them.
 Also, when removing the shrink film, it’s important to be extra careful to avoid pulling any paint off the walls around your windows.

 There are a few other products that allow you to quickly and easily insulate your windows for winter.
 This would include rope caulking and draft snakes.
 Rope caulking is a putty-like substance that can be easily applied and removed.
 The mold around the window fills in the gaps and reduces drafts.
 Draft snakes are made of fabric and weighted foam.
 They are placed on the windowsill to create a seal along the bottom of the sash.
 Draft snakes are effective, however they only provide protection in really only one area.
 You may need to use them alongside rope caulk to insulate your whole window.

 If these quick-fix window winterizing tips fail to provide you with the comfort you need, or if you would want a more long term solution to your window woes, turn to the professionals at Mt.
 Pleasant Window & Remodeling Co. to have energy-efficient replacement windows installed.
 We offer a wide selection of beautiful window styles that you can customize to perfectly suit your home’s aesthetic.
-Contact us today to schedule a free estimate for your project!
+Contact us online or call us today at 724-200-8494 to schedule a free estimate for your project!